reHackable/awesome-reMarkable/README.md

 - [instapaper-as-pdf-to-reMarkable](https://github.com/fabianmu/instapaper-as-pdf-to-remarkable) - Export Instapaper-Articles to PDF and send them to a connected rM tablet.
 - [morningpaper2reMarkable](https://github.com/jessfraz/morningpaper2remarkable) - A bot to sync the morning paper to a remarkable tablet.
 - [paper2reMarkable](https://github.com/GjjvdBurg/paper2remarkable) - Download an academic paper or HTML article, crop it, and send it to the reMarkable with a single command.
+- [pocket2rm](https://github.com/glidergeek/pocket2rm) - Download articles from read-later platform pocket in PDF and epub, ready for import on reMarkable.
 - [reHackable/maxio](https://github.com/reHackable/maxio) - Companion daemon for the reMarkable paper tablet.
 - [reHackable/scripts](https://github.com/reHackable/scripts) - A set of bash scripts that may enhance your reMarkable experience.
 - [RemaPy](https://github.com/peerdavid/remapy) - GUI to browse, download/upload files and backup the tablet (also on Linux) using the cloud.